-The Financial Action Task Force (FATF) updated the list of high-risk third countries (known as HRTCs) on 13 February 2026.
-In response, HM Treasury updated its own list on 26 February 2026.
+The Financial Action Task Force (FATF) updated the list of high-risk third countries (known as HRTCs) on 19 June 2026.
+We’re anticipating an update from the UK’s HM Treasury imminently and are awaiting news of an EU update.

 What’s changed?